chastitywhiterose/Chad/Chad-Story.md

 "Yes, I stopped eating animals when I was 16.
 I was always on the go, so I ate mostly fruit for energy.
 After a while, I noticed that my performance in sports was better when I didn't eat meat, dairy, eggs, or honey.
 I always felt sick afterward when I ate them with my family," said Chad.

-"But it's also because you don't want to hurt the animals, Isn't it?" said Stacy.
+"But it's also because you don't want to hurt the animals, isn't it?" said Stacy.

-"Yes, but you can't tell anyone this." said Chad.
+"Yes, but you can't tell anyone this," said Chad.

 "That's silly, why not?" said Stacy.